Belloved

 Belloved is the debut studio album by Nigerian singer Korede Bello.
 It was released on 11 March 2017 by Mavin Records with no guest acts and features production handled by Don Jazzy, Cobhams Asuquo, Altims, and Babyfresh.
 The album spawns eleven songs and three bonus tracks: "Godwin", "Romantic", and "Do Like That", which serve as the album's only singles.

 Background

+In an interview with Premium Times, Korede Bello admitted that the album's title comes from his surname and the Bible verse Matthew 3:17.
+He said the project covered about seven years of work.
+He added that the album's ninth track, "Favourite Song", was written about ten years earlier, and he waited to record it until he chose the right producer, which led him to work with Cobhams.
 Korede Bello revealed the title of the album on 15 February 2017 through his Instagram handle.
 The track list for Belloved was revealed a day before its release.